Having a frank discussion about money matters with your boss can be an uncomfortable thought.

 The thing about pay raise is that it’s awarded not because you’re doing your job, but because you’re doing it exceptionally well.

-That said, you need to identify where you’re performing beyond the defined responsibilities for your role.
+That said, you need to identify where your level of contribution is beyond the defined responsibilities for your role in the job market.

-Make a list of accomplishments and any additional responsibilities you’ve taken on.
-An increase in responsibility, be it managing more employees or taking on special projects, are often grounds for a pay raise.
+Make a list of your accomplishments, and any additional responsibilities you’ve taken on that contributes to key company goals.
+An increase in responsibility, be it managing more employees or taking on special projects, are often grounds for a salary raise.

 Be sure to also specify examples of projects you’ve completed and how they’ve positively impacted the company.

-Quantify your value with statistical data and awards/accolades so you can demonstrate more tangibly how you’ve contributed to the company.
+Quantify your value with statistical data, awards/accolades and even positive feedback so you can demonstrate more tangibly how you’ve contributed to the company.
 These are not only good indicators of your contributions, but also of your future potential.

 3. Know your worth in the industry

-Once you’ve justified your worth as a valuable employee, confidently express to your boss that you’d like a raise.
-Don’t be generic about it and specify the increase you would like, either in dollars or in terms of percentage.
+Once you’ve justified your worth as a valuable employee, confidently express to your boss that you’d like an increase in salary.
+Don’t be generic about it and specify the increase or target salary you would like, either in dollars or in terms of percentage.

 But before any salary negotiation, you need to first conduct research to determine your market value.

 Take note to use them as a rough guideline only.
-Ultimately, your education level, years of experience and skill sets will influence how your pay rate compares to that figure.
+Ultimately, your education level, years of previous experience and skill sets will influence how your salary scales in comparison to the figure you have in mind.

 You can also network with other employees that have similar job titles, qualifications and responsibilities to assess your salary competitiveness.
 You’ll then have a better idea of how much you should be asking for and set realistic expectations.

-It’s also helpful to know that the average pay in Singapore is expected to rise by 4% in 2019, so suggest a number that is fair and reasonable.
+It’s also helpful to know the average salary, so suggest a number that is fair and reasonable.

 4. Focus on why you deserve the pay raise

 The best approach to asking for a raise is to focus on why you deserve one versus why you need one.
-Too often, people argue that a pay raise is important to cater to the increasing expenses in our lives.
+Too often, people argue that a salary raise is important to cater to the cost of living and increasing expenses in our lives.

 What if the boss says “No”?

-If you’ve performed well in your role, there’s no reason why your boss shouldn’t grant you the pay raise.
+If you’ve performed well in your role, there’s no reason why your boss shouldn’t grant you an increase in salary.

 However, don’t be discouraged if your request for a raise gets rejected.
 It doesn’t have to be the end of the negotiation.